 “Yeah, I’m Darryl Kim.
 Nice t’meet you.
 I haven’t seen you around school.
 You’re new here?”

 “Yeah, I’m a newbie, as of the start of the semester.
-Once again.
-This is my second move since I started high school.”
+Unfortunately, it’s once again because this is my second move since I started high school.”

 Darryl shook his head.
 “That must be tough You’re what, a sophomore?
 A junior?”